hzheng/pybox/README.md

 * _-S, --sync_ sync local and remote directories

+* _-n, --dry-run_ show what would have been transferred when sync

 * _-f, --from-file_ read arguments from file(arguments separated by line break)

 EXAMPLES
 --------

-Assume all the following operations are on Bob's account.
+Assume all the following operations are performed on Bob's account.

 * show account information: